Hawkeyes Sweep Dual Meet Doubleheader

-IOWA CITY, Iowa -- The University of Iowa men's tennis team competed in a dual meet double header on Friday at the Hawkeye Tennis and Recreation Complex.
-The Hawkeyes defeated Bradley 5-2 in the first meet and shutout Western Illinois 7-0 in the nightcap.
+IOWA CITY, Iowa -- The University of Iowa men's tennis team swept a doubleheader Saturday at the Hawkeye Tennis and Recreation Complex.
+The Hawkeyes shutout Creighton, 7-0 and Butler, 7-0.
+With the pair of victories, the Hawkeyes improve to 5-1 on the spring season.